 Of the three 1/72 kits I am recommending in this article, this is the only one that has wings in the dirty configuration.
-That means you can pose the aircraft as if it was ready for take-off or for landing with flaps, slats and spoilers deployed.
-All the other kits only allow you to pose the wings as if the aircraft was parked or in flight.
+That means you can pose the aircraft as if it were ready for take-off or for landing with flaps, slats, and spoilers deployed.
+All the other kits only allow you to pose the wings as if the aircraft were parked or in flight.
 I guess this is also one of the reasons why this kit is more expensive.

 Both the upper and lower speed breaks are deployable as well.